4d/docs/docs/Concepts/classes.md

 ### Class object

-A class is an object itself.
-A class object can have following properties:
+A class is an object itself, of class "Class".
+A class object has the following properties and methods:

-- a name which must be ECMAScript compliant
+- `name` which must be ECMAScript compliant
+- `superclass` object (optional, null if none)
+- `new()` method, allowing to instantiate class objects.

+In addtion, a class object can reference:
 - a `constructor` object (optional)
-- a `superclass` object (optional)
-- a `prototype` object containing named function objects
+- a `prototype` object, containing named function objects (optional).

 A class object is a shared object and can therefore be accessed from different 4D processes simultaneously.

 ### Property lookup and prototype